Modern YEAR FOUR

 –Batman: Dark Victory #1 Part 1 by Jeph Loeb/Tim Sale (1999)

 August 2-3.
-Batman and Catwoman separately scope out the remnants of the Falcone and Maroni mobs as members of both organizations attend a birthday tribute to the late Carmine Falcone at the cemetery.
-Gangsters Anthony “Tony” Zucco, Lucia Viti, and Edward Skeevers (brother of Jefferson Skeevers) are present as well.
+Batman catches himself up to speed on the hierarchy of Gotham City’s Italian mob scene.
+The current ruling “Five Families” are the Falcone Mob, Maroni Mob, Viti Mob (having moved into Gotham from Chicago), Gazzo Mob, and Skeevers Mob (the first Black family to ascend into the Five Families, which has surely ruffled the feathers of other highly-active Sicilian groups like the Galantes).
+Having taken the reins as leader of the Falcone Mob, Sofia Falcone Gigante has full control of the Five Families.
+Soon after, at the cemetery, Batman and Catwoman separately scope out the Five Families as its members attend a birthday tribute to the late Carmine Falcone.
+Gangsters Sofia Falcone Gigante, Anthony “Tony” Zucco (a made man in the Falcone Mob), Lucia Viti (head of the Viti Mob), Bobby Gazzo (head of the Gazzo Mob), Edward Skeevers (brother of Jefferson Skeevers and head of the Skeevers Mob), and Umberto Maroni and Pino Maroni (twin sons of Sal Maroni and co-heads of the Maroni Mob) are present as well.
 Exposed, Batman and Catwoman become targets of a wild mobster shootout.
 Batman and Catwoman dodge bullets and flee the scene.
 The next day, at Wayne Manor, Selina introduces Bruce to Carmine’s other son, Mario Falcone.
 Having studied up on the Falcone family, Bruce already knows a lot about Mario’s shady history.
 He tells Selina and Mario to kick rocks.

 Beware The Creeper!
 Gotham talk show host Jack Ryder is turned into the Creeper by the evil Dr. Vincent Yatz, who injects him with a mix of Joker Venom and nano-cell technology serum.
 The Creeper meets Batman when the former apprehends the murderous super-villain known as The Axeman.
-Meanwhile, Yatz, in league with the Joker, hijacks a bus full of inmates and steals them away to an abandoned island prison ten miles outside of Gotham.
-The evil scientist turns the inmates into monsters.
-The Creeper teams-up with Batman and the latter is able to apprehend Joker.
-Yatz is outed as a criminal and his experiments are stopped, but he escapes from the Creeper.
+Soon after, Batman learns the Creeper’s secret identity.
+Meanwhile, Yatz, in league with the Joker, has hijacked a bus full of inmates and stolen them away to an abandoned island prison ten miles outside of Gotham.
+Having turned the inmates into monsters, Yatz sends them after the Creeper and talk show host Vera Sweet.
+Batman saves Vera, which outs Yatz as a criminal and exposes the location of his lair.
+There, Batman teams-up with the Creeper.
+While the Creeper handles nearly a hundred of Yatz’s monster-men (I guess Yatz must have hijacked multiple buses?), Batman apprehends Joker.
+Yatz’s evil science experiments are stopped, but he evades captivity.
+Later, Batman synthesizes a cure for the Creeper’s condition, handing it over to him.
+On his show, Ryder publicly outs Yatz as a criminal.
+He considers taking the cure but ultimately decides he likes being the Creeper, tossing the cure in the trash.
+Meanwhile, the GCPD busts a grinning Yatz, who has succumbed to time-release Joker Venom in his bloodstream.

 August 21.
-This is a strange one.
-Batman, from the year 2001, temporarily time-travels to August, 21 1992, on behalf of Waverider (Matthew Ryder), to battle Abraxis’ Daemen in Russia.
-Batman’s future self from seven years forward travels to the former Soviet Union and fights alongside some other time-displaced heroes from 2001, including The Spectre.
+Note that item doesn’t feature 1992 Batman at all, instead focusing on 2001 Batman.
+From the year 2001, Batman is sent through time to present day Russia on behalf of Waverider (Matthew Ryder) to battle Abraxis and his army of Daemen.
+In the former Soviet Union, Batman’s future self from nine years forward meets up with another of Waverunner’s recruits, the Creeper.[5]
+Soon after arriving in Russia, future Batman and present day Creeper are joined by a time-displaced Ultra Boy, who is a member of the 30th century’s Legion of Super-Heroes (also spelled “Legion of Superheroes”—sans hyphen), and a time-displaced Firestorm (superhero fusion of Ronnie Raymond and Dr. Martin Stein) from 1998.
+Next to join the motley crew is a time-displaced Spectre from 2001.
 (The Spectre is the physical embodiment of the wrath and vengeance of the single Judeo-Christian/Islamic god named God.
 While there exists a near infinite pantheon in the DCU, God being merely one of this never-ending theophany, only the brash and egocentric deity of the Abrahamic Faiths has the audacity to call himself “God”—although, depending on one’s religion, he has various names, including “The Presence,” “The Voice,” “The Lord,” “Allah” in Arabic, “YHWH,” “Jehovah,” or “Elohim” in Hebrew.
 Despite acting as God’s wrathful hand of justice, the Spectre must be held within a human host vessel or he cannot complete his divine work on Earth.
 “God’s wrath and vengeance” functions as a sentient entity unto itself: a former angel named Aztar, now simply called Wrath.
 Only when Aztar/Wrath combines with a human host, in this case Jim Corrigan, does the Spectre take shape.)
-Note that we must make some important retcons in order for Armageddon Inferno to make sense on our timeline.
-Any references to the real life coup against Gorbachev from August 21, 1991 must be ignored.
-I’ve kept the August 21 date, but this event has to take place in 1992 at the earliest since a rookie Creeper is present.
-Note that Batman only actually appears in issue #1 and #4.
+The heroes fight Abraxis, eventually defeating him and returning to their correct eras.
+Notably, the fight against Abraxis is also shown via flashback from Armageddon Inferno #4.

 –Batman: Dark Victory #1 Part 2 by Jeph Loeb/Tim Sale (1999)

 September.
 Batman, in disguise as an Arkham Asylum guard, keeps close tabs on Alberto Falcone as he meets with Mario Falcone and DA Porter.
-Commissioner Gordon later talks about the good old days with Chief Miles Clancy O’Hara—the comic book debut of the Batman ’66 character!
+At the Falcone penthouse, Sofia Falcone Gigante chats with her partners (Umberto Maroni, Pino Maroni, and Angelo Mirti).
+Later, Commissioner Gordon talks about the good old days with Chief Miles Clancy O’Hara—the comic book debut of the Batman ’66 character!
+Chief O’Hara mentions the Wayne murder having never been solved, but, of course, this is a continuity error (caused by a status quo at the time of this item’s release that was later retconned).
+Batman also converses with Gordon and then Catwoman.

 –REFERENCE: In Batman #669.
 September.
 Batman’s three month-long training program with Wingman ends now.